adamwang89/adamwang89/README.md

 ### Connect With Me!

 On the meantime, feel free to look at the projects I have listed below which are meant to be learning experiences for me and you!
-The projects pinned below explores newer features of web development like redux, css grids, sass, etc as well as simple python bots to automate and make repetitive tasks easier!
+The projects pinned below explores newer features of web development like redux, css grids,etc as well as simple python bots and bash scripts.

 I am very friendly and would love to talk with anyone that wants to reach out to me!
 Feel free to connect with my on [Linkedin](linkedin.com/in/adam-w-8900631aa)
 <!--